 The Bedlam in Goliath - the resulting cursed album - is one of the band's most interesting.
-Its dark lyrics and haunting music are matched by moments of levity intentionally put there to balance to album's eerie energy.
-If any band can pull of a demonically influenced album, it's The Mars Volta, and the backstory behind The Bedlam in Goliath only enhances its unique sound.
+Its dark lyrics and haunting music are matched by moments of levity intentionally put there to balance the album's eerie energy.
+If any band can pull off a demonically influenced album, it's The Mars Volta, and the backstory behind The Bedlam in Goliath only enhances its unique nature.

-The Mars Volta's contact with the spirit called Goliath began through a spirit board but it wasn't a Ouija board.
-Rodriguez-Lopes had purchased it from a curio shop in Jerusalem for Bixler-Zavala, and it was something the band hadn't seen before.
+The Mars Volta's contact with the spirit called Goliath began through a spirit board, but it wasn't a Ouija board.
+Omar Rodríguez-López purchased it from a curio shop in Jerusalem for Cedric Bixler-Zavala, and it was something the band hadn't seen before.
 They called it "The Soothsayer."
-The band didn't get all into the creepy atmospherics most people do when using spirit boards.
-They played with the lights on, and at first assumed that they were responsible for the planchette's movement.
+The band didn't get into all the creepy atmospherics most people do when using spirit boards.
+Instead, they played with the lights on, and at first assumed they were responsible for the planchette's movement.

-But as Bixler-Zavala began to write down what the board said, things turns sinister - he believed that the spirit had became aware of what he was doing and wanted to stop him.
+But as Bixler-Zavala began to write down what the board said, things turned sinister - he believed the spirit had became aware of what he was doing and wanted to stop him.

-Bixler-Zavala said that the male spirit would often talk over and suppress the voices of the two female spirits, which became part of the inspiration for the album.
-He turned their conversations into lyrics and the underlying story, a tale of a woman, her daughter, a man, and an honor killing.
+Bixler-Zavala said the male spirit would often talk over and suppress the voices of the two female spirits, which became part of the inspiration for the album.

-However, the translator didn't explain what it really meant, telling the band they'd "figure it out in time."
+The translator didn't explain what it really meant, though, telling the band they'd "figure it out in time."

-With Bixler-Zavala experiencing a creative dry spell, the spirit board provided creative stimulation as well as an escape from boredom.
+With Bixler-Zavala experiencing a creative dry spell, the spirit board provided artistic stimulation as well as an escape from boredom.